Skip to content

 [[providers]]

-name = "quicknode" # only used when helius is unavailable
+name = "backup" # used only when primary is unavailable

 url = "..."